Data Protection Reading Time: 16 minutes

 • Monitoring

-An ongoing method for keeping an eye on the MFA system needs to be implemented.
-This will assist in exposing usage and examining login attempts to look for unusual activity.
-Reports identifying possible security breaches and areas for improvement will be generated with the assistance of the information obtained by this approach.
+An ongoing method for monitoring the MFA system needs to be implemented.
+This will help expose usage and examine login attempts for unusual activity.
+The information obtained by this approach will help generate reports identifying possible security breaches and areas for improvement.

 • Threat Intelligence Feeds